shaze/slurmgluster/README.md

 The code below can be used in a Nextflow script to allocate jobs to the nodes which contain the a file of interest.
 This is done use the `clusterOptions` option, passing the node which would be used.
 One complication in this is that the node has to be passed as value to the process (see example below).

+# How it works

+In your Nextflow script you specify the files you want to use node allocation.
+The Groovy code here builds up a hash table that specifies for each file where a process for that file should run.
+You can use `clusterOptions` and lookup in the hash table the value to pass.

 # Guidelines

 By default you should not use this code - it adds a layer of complication and also adds extra constraints on where jobs run.
 Gluster and slurm are pretty good.
 But you can consider using this if